 Note that top-level defined identifiers such as map and const are in scope in any context after they are defined regardless of whether there is a \checkmark or whether they are of a stable type.
-One can
+One can think of top-level definitions being implicitly boxed when they are defined and implicitly unboxed when they are used later on.

-298 2.3 Ruling out implicit space leaks
+2.3 Ruling out implicit space leaks